garden-io/garden/docs/reference/config.md

 # multiple ones.
 See the `environments[].varfile` field for this option._
 varfile: garden.env

-# Variables to configure for all environments.
+# Key/value map of variables to configure for all environments.
+Keys may contain letters and numbers.
+Any values are
+# permitted, including arrays and objects of any nesting.
 variables: {}
 ```